arve0/master/thesis.md

 conditions.
 Collagen tissue does hold the proper conditions for SHG-imaging [@murphy_fundamentals_2013].

-As the probability for SHG is extremely low, enormouse amount if light is necessary to generate it.
-This fact is a benefit for scanning microscope that only the focal point is able to produce SHG, with the consequences that a sensors can be simpler, e.g., non-descanned, as light will always originate from where the laser is pointed to.
+As the probability for SHG is extremely low, enormous amount if light is necessary to generate it.
+This fact is a benefit for scanning microscopes, only the focal point is able to produce SHG with the consequences that the sensors can be simpler, e.g., non-descanned, as light will always originate from where the laser is pointed to.

 ## Image processing
+Contents of this section is worked out from the book Digital Image Processing by Gonzalez and Woods [@gonzalez_digital_2007].

-The term image in this contex is a two dimensional array of values, where each position in the array is called a \kw{pixel}.
+An \kw{image} is a two dimensional array of values, where each position in the array is called a \kw{pixel}.
 Resolution is the number of pixels an image holds.
-E.g., a resolution of 1024x1024 is an image with 1024 pixels in both x- and y-direction, totalling \num{1e6} pixels.
+E.g., a resolution of $1024 \times 1024$ is an image with 1024 pixels in both x- and y-direction, totalling \num{1e6} pixels.
 Each pixel represent a physical position of the specimen, where the value is the amount of light measured from the detector when scanning the specimen surface with a light source.
-The physical size of the pixel will depend on sampling rate.
-All images in this thesis are 8 bit grayscale images, meaning that each pixel can hold
+The physical size of the pixel will depend on objective, zoom and resolution.
+All images in this thesis are 8 bit grayscale images, meaning that each pixel can hold $2^8=256$ values.
-$2^8=256$ values.
 In an ideal experiment a pixel value of zero denote zero detected light and 255 is the maximum, but this is an simplification as noise will be measured too.

-$f(x, y)$ denotes the intesity of pixel at position $(x, y)$, where $(0, 0)$ is the top left of the image, positive x-direction going left and positive y-direction going down. $m \times n$ will denote the number of pixels in in respectively x- and y-direction.
-A subscript of the image name is used if several images are discussed, e.g., $m_f$ is the number of x-pixels of image
+$f(x, y)$ denotes the intesity of pixel at position $(x, y)$, where $(0, 0)$ is the top left of the image, positive x-direction going right and positive y-direction going down. $m \times n$ will denote the number of pixels in in respectively x- and y-direction.
+A subscript of the image name is used if several images are discussed, e.g., $m_f$ is the number of x-pixels in image
 $f(x,y)$.

 The histogram of an image is the count of intensities in the image.
 In example, an image with 8 bit depth spans values from 0 to 255 and the histogram will have 256 bins.
-The 0-bin will contain the sum of pixels equal to zero in the image.
+The 0-bin will contain the sum of pixels equal to zero.
 Summing up all the histogram bins will give total number of pixels in the image.

 ### Otsu thresholding
-Otsu tresholding optimizes the between-class variance in terms of intensity values [@gonzalez_digital_2007].
+\kw{Otsu tresholding} optimizes the between-class variance in terms of intensity values.
 The computation is done on the image histogram, giving the optimal threshold for separating intensity classes.
 The output is a segmented binary image where all pixels above the threshold is truthy and the rest of the pixels falsy.

 ### Spatial image filters
-A spatial image filter consists of a center pixel, it's neighborhood defined by a structuring element and a operation [@gonzalez_digital_2007].
+A \kw{spatial image filter} consists of a center pixel, it's neighborhood defined by a structuring element and a operation.
 Structuring element is typically a rectangle, but can be of any shape.
 The operation can for example be calculating the mean of the neighborhood, assigning the mean value to the center pixel.
 Formally the spatial filter is defined as